 You’ve seen the stories about travelers using credit card points and miles to see the world for next to nothing.
 It sounds like a dream, but is it even real?
 And where do you begin?

-There’s no one-size-fits-all answer: The best starter travel credit card for you depends on … well, you: Your spending, your financial situation, your travel patterns and goals.
-But we think the best options for beginners can be boiled down to just a handful of options.
+There's no one-size-fits-all answer: The best starter travel credit card for you depends on … well, you: Your spending, your financial situation, your travel patterns, and your goals.
+But generally speaking, we think the best options for beginners can be boiled down to just a handful of options.

 Read on for the list of our favorites.